Updated Nov. 19, 2022

 But if you can do that, if you can nurture your confidence and your greatness every day until you begin to believe in yourself again, you can take your potential and do anything you want with it.

-I don’t think that whether a PhD is worth it or not is some fixed-in-stone thing.
+And at the end of the day, I don’t think that whether a PhD is worth it or not is some fixed-in-stone thing.
 In fact, it depends on what you do with it.

 So why not make it worth it?
 Work hard on yourself to transform into a leader worthy of the letters after your name, and don’t be afraid to learn how to leverage every asset the PhD gave you.

 One of the reasons I took my PhD and launched my own company is that I saw how much more impact I could have and money I could be making as a consultant (perhaps eventually with a few employees).
 As long as I worked for someone else, I could see that my income would likely be capped.
-Working for myself was a good way to maximize my output and take control of the income.
+Working for myself was a good way to maximize my output and take control of my income.

 It’s up to you to make it worth it.
 Pick what’s important to you and how the degree helps you get there, and chase it.
 Keep an open mind about where life will take you, but always be asking yourself how you can make more of it.